Quivers and the Adams spectral sequence: Calculus of deformations

 In this appendix, which can be read independently from the body of the paper, we collect some material which is complementary to the contents of \cite{patchkoria2021adams}.
 In that paper Patchkoria and the second author constructed categories $\dcat^{\omega}_{\Hsf}(\ccat)$ which deform a category $\ccat$ along a homology theory $\Hsf$ in a way which categorifies the $\Hsf$-based Adams spectral sequence.

 The unifying theme of this appendix is that whereas in \cite{patchkoria2021adams}, $\dcat^{\omega}_{\Hsf}(\ccat)$ was primarily studied \emph{internally} (that is, through the details of its specific construction), here we study $\dcat^{\omega}_{\Hsf}(\ccat)$ \emph{externally} (that is, through the relationships between the various deformations).
+Our aims are:

+\begin{enumerate} \item In \S\ref{subsection:functoriality_of_deformations}, we develop naturality of deformation $\infty$-categories and various related constructions, showing that they define functors on an appropriate $(\infty, 2)$-category of adapted homology theories, see \cref{construction:deformation_as_a_2functor} and \cref{construction:functors_between_deformations_from_universal_property}. \item In \S\ref{subsection:induced_homology_theories}, we study what we call \emph{induced} homology theories, which are informally obtained by composing a homology theory with an exact functor of stable $\infty$-categories.
+The main result is \cref{proposition:flat_induction_yields_adjunction_of_adapted_homology_theories} which describes the target of an induced homology theory in terms of comodules. \item In \S\ref{subsection:local_and_colocal_objects}, we study (co)local objects for a comparison functor between different $\infty$-categories.
+This technical section is used in the main body of the paper to prove comparison results between various Adams spectral sequences, whose second pages can be identified with homotopy classes of maps in the appropriate deformations. \end{enumerate}

-Before proceeding we give a brief reminder of some of the core results of \cite{patchkoria2021adams} about homology theories and the associated deformations.
+The appendix is written at a somewhat high level of generality with an eye towards future applications.
+To make it more understandable, before proceeding we give a brief reminder of some of the core results of \cite{patchkoria2021adams} about homology theories and the associated deformations.